 Together Arthur Erickson’s house and garden were his inspiration, his haven and one of his most delicate design accomplishments; a work of art, unique, and intact.
 The Arthur Erickson Foundation is sole owner of the property, and is responsible for its management, maintenance, and related operations.
 We are working hard to raise funds to support the restoration of the house and garden and to provide an endowment for its ongoing care.

 The garden changes character through the seasons; visits are most popular April to October.
 Regular tours are offered on specific days each month (subject to rescheduling if fewer than 4 have registered), or any time by special arrangement.

-Register by selecting one of the upcoming tour dates below.
+Register on-line by selecting and clicking one of the upcoming tour dates below.
 Tickets are $15 for AEF members; $25 for non-members.
 For alternative tour dates or larger group tours, please contact Simon Scott at firstname.lastname@example.org.
 Simon's article about the garden and its history is available here.

 Select one of these tour dates: